leanprover-community/blog/posts/month-in-mathlib-jul-2022.md

 type: text
 ---

+In July 2022 there were 611 PRs merged into mathlib.
+We list some of the highlights below.

 * [PR #14878](https://github.com/leanprover-community/mathlib/pull/14878) :: feat(tactic/polyrith): a tactic using Sage to solve polynomial equalities with hypotheses

 * [PR #15487](https://github.com/leanprover-community/mathlib/pull/15487) :: feat(algebraic_geometry/AffineScheme): Affine communication lemma